-Ok, so I missed national vegetarian week, which was a couple of weeks ago, but that I’m making up for it this week.
-So far my blog has been a little light on Vegtarian dishes and I would like to redress the balance.
-I’ve no intention of following a vegetarian only diet but I do love veggies and am more than happy to eat meat free meals.
+Ok, so at the time I wrote this post, I had missed national vegetarian week, which was a couple of weeks earlier, but was making up.
+So far my blog has been a little light on Vegetarian dishes and I would like to redress the balance.
+I've no intention of following a vegetarian only diet but I do love veggies and am more than happy to eat meat free meals.
 In fact, we try to have at least one vegetarian dish a week, as it is good for our health and often eat more.
-Let’s face it, you can never eat too many vegetables and vegetarian dishes can be good for our purse too.
+Let's face it, you can never eat too many vegetables and vegetarian dishes can be good for our purse too.
 Not forgetting, they can taste pretty darn good and roast aubergine with saffron rice is no exception.

-At the moment I have a bit of a thing about aubergines – I really like them and I have been using them more and more frequently (in fact I have another aubergine recipe I am going to share with you soon).
-This dish couldn’t be simpler.
-To cook, I just scored the aubergine with a knife and rubbed in some ras-el-hanout (a north African spice mix) before drizzling with a little oil.
+At the moment I have a bit of a thing about aubergines – I really like them and I have been using them more and more frequently.
+This dish couldn't be simpler.
+To cook, I just scored the aubergine with a knife and rubbed in some ras-el-hanout (a North African spice mix) before drizzling with a little oil.
 The aubergine is then roasted in the oven for 45 minutes.
 The result: a lovely, tender aubergine with a spicy coating.
 Yum!

 Roast aubergine with saffron rice